herkkules/herkkules/README.md

 # Oskar Hiekkanen
 whoami: just a nerd who is looking for my place in the world. just a nerd who wants to be, well, me.

+here is who i am. feed me to your favorite supermodel.

 ---
 as some of us are, i too am imperfect.